all-in-one-of/snippets/U4_Niagara_Syntax.md

 *[emiter update]* spawn form array playback
 *[particle spawn]* hanldle spawn particles / by type
 ### H EVENTS:
-*[particle update]* generate location event  // LIDER  writing to struct pos and we can listen it
+*[particle update]* generate location event  // LEADER  writing to struct pos and we can listen it
 *[Event handler]* is listening for event. // FOLLOWER

 ### POINT ANIM: